elebow/efictopub/README.md

 Even in cases where use of this tool is legally permitted, some authors may prefer that you not use it under certain circumstances, or at all.
 For example, an author may be in the process of seeking a book deal.
 Please respect the wishes of authors.

-## Implementing a new fetcher

-A fetcher is a Python module located in `efictopub/fetchers/` that has the following
-properties:

-1. Contains a function named `can_handle_url()`, which takes a string URL and returns true if the fetcher is capable of handling the URL.
-1. Contains a class named `Fetcher`.
-      - `Fetcher` inherits from the abstract base class `efictopub.fetchers.BaseFetcher`
-      - `Fetcher.fetch_story()` returns a `Story` object.

-See `efictopub/fetchers/reddit_author.py` for an almost-minimal example of a fetcher.

-A fetcher is usually accompanied by a model in `efictopub/models/` to represent the fetched object (usually a chapter).
-These models typically implement an `as_chapter()` method that returns an instance of `Chapter`.
-Some simple fetchers may construct a `Chapter` directly.